sigven/phenOncoX/pkgdown/index.md

 with phenotype terms from [EFO](https://github.com/EBISPOT/efo), [DO](https://disease-ontology.org/), and the [ICD10 classification](https://www.who.int/standards/classifications/classification-of-diseases).

-As of April 2023, the following ontology versions are used to create the mapping:
+As of July 2023, the following ontology versions are used to create the mapping:

 -   OncoTree (2021_11_02)
--   Experimental Factor Ontology v3.54.0 (2023-05-15)
+-   Experimental Factor Ontology v3.55.1 (2023-07-05)
 -   Disease Ontology (v2023-05-31)

 The package offers a few pre-processed datasets, along with metadata, that